 5.1 Application and Geological interpretation

-Tally count data for the 21 borehole logs were added and one-step embedded bulk tally count matrix (f ij) was compiled.
+Tally count data for the 21 borehole logs were added and one-step embedded bulk tally count matrix (f ij) was compiled (Table 1).
 Table 1 records the data for the transition count matrix and separate independent trails (rij), transition probability (p ij) and difference (d ij) matrices.
 To determine if transition pattern is a product of chance events (i.e. random) or the sedimentation process has a ‘memory function’ (i.e. Markovian), a test of significance was applied to the result.
-The chi-square statistics after [21] have been applied for this purpose as have been used by several workers [25, 26, and 7].
+The Chi-square statistics after [21] have been applied for this purpose as have been used by several workers [25, 26, and 7].
 In this test, a null hypothesis, Ho is proposed which assumes that the transition pattern generalized by the sedimentary process was random event i.e. non Markovian.
 The test ϰ2 is applied to reject or uphold this hypothesis.

 Table2.
 Markov matrices, Binomial probability (BP) and Chi-square statistics (ϰ2) of the Karharbari Formation, Talchir Coalfield.